-You may have been there before, an industrial battery for a forklift suffers damage of some kind and now needs either replacement or repair.
-But before simply recycling the unit and buying new, you might want to make a few simple checks to get a gauge of the severity of the damage to see if a minor repair can get the unit back up and running.
+Is your industrial forklift battery in need of replacement or repair?
+Before you simply recycle the unit and buy new one, you might want to make a few simple checks to gauge the severity of the damage.
+If it's a minor repair, you can get the unit back up and running.

 Here’s a quick checklist of battery maintenance items to help make this determination: